grafana/loki/docs/community/governance.md

   - May also review for more holistic issues, but not a requirement
 - Expected to be responsive to review requests in a timely manner
 - Assigned PRs to review related based on expertise
-- Granted commit access to Loki repo
+- Granted commit access to Loki repository

 ### New members